Ocelot-Social-Community/Ocelot-Social/deployment/DOCKER_MORE_CLOSELY.md

 # only once: init admin user and create indexes and constraints in Neo4j database
 $ docker compose exec backend /bin/sh -c "yarn prod:migrate init"
 ```

-## Docker More Closely In Main Code

-To get more informations about the Apple M1 platform and to analyze the Docker builds etc. you find our documentation in our main code, [here](https://github.com/Ocelot-Social-Community/Ocelot-Social/blob/master/DOCKER_MORE_CLOSELY.md).